karnaker/mac_dev_setup/README.md

 ## TODO

-## Homebrew next steps
-1. Run these two commands in your terminal to add Homebrew to your PATH:
-    1. echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/vikram/.zprofile
-    1. eval "$(/opt/homebrew/bin/brew shellenv)"
+## Mac background color change (to black) causes an issue
+1. Consider commenting out for now

+## What did not work in last install?
+1. pyenv: consider following pyenv github repo instructions for installation rather than current script
+1. repos script did not run.
+Did others not run?
+Consider manually triggering repos (all) script(s).
+Also, insert proper logs/info prompts.
+1. Certain key programs are not installed: heroku cli, redis, miniconda.
+Consider brew installations or post-setup scripts.

-## Install pyenv and the python version you would like to run
+## Consider: Do not auto-install pyenv and the python version you would like to run, e.g.:

 1. `brew install pyenv`
 1. `echo 'PATH=$(pyenv root)/shims:$PATH' >> ~/.zshrc`